-Show at T the amount of concessional tax losses carried forward to later income years under section 36-17 of ITAA 1997.
-Concessional tax losses are tax losses that meet certain conditions and may be utilised by the head company over three years, subject to the general loss recoupment tests as modified.
+Show at T the amount of concessional tax losses carried forward to later income years under section 36-17 of the ITAA 1997.
+Concessional tax losses are tax losses that meet certain conditions and may be utilised by the head company over a minimum of three years, subject to the general loss recoupment tests as modified.